Breaking (martial arts): Materials

 The grain of the board must be cut so as to be parallel with the striking hand.

-Children may use narrower and thinner boards, with 4- and 5-year-olds sometimes breaking boards as small as 4″×12″×½″ (102×305×13 mm), and there are also plastic boards made of different composites which can vary the difficulty level involved in breaking.
+Children may use narrower and thinner boards, with 4- and 5-year-olds sometimes breaking boards as small as 4 × 12 × .5 in.

+There are also re-breakable plastic boards made of different composites which can vary the difficulty level involved in breaking and reduce wastage, that are becoming more common.

 Technique

 In general, breaking is used both as a method of measuring force of strikes for martial artists, as there was no other way to do this and only recently have devices such as accelerometers been used in martial arts, and as a measurement of mental fortitude, the ability of the mind and body to overcome.

 Generally, a martial artist engaged in breaking will practice by repeatedly hitting hard surfaces.
 Masutatsu Oyama, a famous breaker who was known for breaking the horns off bulls, would use trees.
 In karate, a device called a makiwara is used; this device has found more popular use by practitioners of other martial arts today.
 In the past, Shaolin and other earlier martial artists would use many different types of devices in order to condition themselves, not always for simply breaking, but using the same concepts used today.
 For instance, Iron Palm, Iron Shin, Iron Shirt, Iron Head, and other types of training center around conditioning various parts of the body so they could withstand or give blows such as what is seen today in martial arts breaking.
 Many Chinese systems also are of the school of thought that "internal energy" or Chi is used when breaking, which is not dependent upon muscle strength and body weight.